monarchwadia/blog-monarchwadia.com/_posts/2024-06-10-use-openai-in-javascript-project-with-ragged.md

 npm install ragged
 ```

-## Writing the Hello World Application
+## Writing a simple chat application

-Now, let’s write our “Hello World” application using Ragged.
+Now, let’s write our application using Ragged.
 Create a new file named `index.js` and add the following code:

 ```javascript
 import { Chat } from "ragged/chat";